 Explore the highlights of the capital via its brilliant public transport network

 Get to know the different flavors of the street food scene with tours by day and by night

 See another side of the city with a boat tour of its labyrinthine canal district

 Experience the very best of Thai cuisine with dinner at a Michelin-starred restaurant

-It’s a long day of travelling through rural Thailand — by way of the markets and wats of Uthai Thani — to reach Sukhothai, but the journey’s worth it!
+It’s a long day of traveling through rural Thailand — by way of the markets and wats of Uthai Thani — to reach Sukhothai, but the journey’s worth it!
 Here, you’ll stretch your legs on a cycling tour of some of Southeast Asia’s most beautiful ruins, dating back to the 13th century and including magnificent giant Buddhas, red-brick spires, and temples reflected in ornamental lakes.
 Later, you’ll meet Miss Na at her lovely home surrounded by gardens, and learn to whip up some classic Sukhothai recipes passed down through the generations.
-This is the cradle of Thai culture and civilisation, and you’ll soon find that its legacy extends to much more than bricks and mortar.
+This is the cradle of Thai culture and civilization, and you’ll soon find that its legacy extends to much more than bricks and mortar.